Auditing small and medium entities requires a different approach to working with large companies and organisations.

 The Small Entities Audit Manual gives specific guidance for conducting the most commonly encountered small audits and reviews, including those for self-managed superannuation funds, associations, companies limited by guarantee, trust accounts and grant acquittals.
 CPA members will need to log in for free access.
 With your member login, a 100 per cent discount is applied when you add the product to your cart.
 When the checkout process is complete, you’ll be able to access the guide using the course player, click on “Play”.

 This IAASB guide aims to help firms efficiently and proportionally apply International Auditing Standards (ISAs) on small and medium-sized entity audits.

-This guide is intended to inform charities and their advisers on their financial reporting and assurance obligations under the Australian Charities and Not-for-profits Commission Act 2012.
+This is an updated guide informing charities and their advisers on their financial reporting and assurance obligations under Australian legislation and regulations.

 Australian incorporated associations are governed by each State and Territory’s Associations Incorporation Act, which also establishes the reporting requirements.

 Charities form one distinct subset of not-for-profits (NFPs), with their objectives being primarily of a charitable nature.

 There are a range of regulators relevant to the reporting and auditing or assurance obligations of small and medium entities at both the Commonwealth and State or Territory level.

 The following oversee small to medium entities and their auditors.

 Incorporated associations may be subject to audit or review.
 Some charities are not registered with the ACNC but hold a state-based fundraising licence and so are a state-based charity.
 Mostly these are regulated by the same regulator as the incorporated associations.